libvips/libvips/doc/Making-image-pyramids.md

 Title: How to use libvips to make image pyramids

+# How to use libvips to make image pyramids

 libvips includes `vips_dzsave()`, an operation that can build image pyramids compatible with <ulink url="http://en.wikipedia.org/wiki/Deep_Zoom">DeepZoom</ulink>, Zoomify